Apply for a Utown@UBC Community Grant! Deadline for the Spring cycle is February 5.

 - Preference will be given to new projects, or those that have been funded for fewer than three years in a row.

-- Grant funds may not be used to replace or supplement UBC departmental funding. :
+- Grant funds may not be used to replace or supplement UBC departmental funding.
+Staff are strongly encouraged to contact us before applying to review their proposal.

 - Grant funds may be used to pay for services provided by people i.e honorariums.
 However, the total amount of honorariums may not exceed more than 20% of the total value of grant award.
-Honarariums over $500 will be appl
+Honarariums over $500 will be subject to taxes.

 - Please provide specific details of all expenses that will be funded through the grant.
 Be sure to explore ways to reduce costs by lending items through campus resources.